NordPass Review

 NordPass has apps for the following platforms:

-- Windows
+• Windows

-- macOS
+• macOS

-- Linux
+• Linux

-- Android
+• Android

-- iOS
+• iOS

 Desktop apps

-NordPass desktop app is a bit weird in terms of user experience.
+The NordPass desktop app is a bit odd in terms of user experience.
 For starters, it doesn’t work without a browser extension, offering only a link to your account where you can change the password and download mobile apps and extensions.
 Secondly, the main screen is dedicated to marketing as if you haven’t already got this password manager, not to mention being a premium subscriber.

 Browser extensions

-But even speaking of these, there’s no Safari support and no password import from it, which will definitely be frowned upon by Apple aficionados until NordPass fixes this.
+NordPass initially supported Brave and Vivaldi browsers, with plans to add password import.
+Later, it decided to ditch them altogether and focus on mainstream browsers.But even speaking of these, there’s no Safari support and no password import from it, which will definitely be frowned upon by Apple aficionados until NordPass fixes this.
 This means that even if you decide to switch from Safari to Chrome, Opera, or Firefox – you’ll have to start all over again.
-That’s not so bad unless you have dozens of active accounts as most people do.
+That’s not so bad unless you have dozens of active accounts, as most people do.

 Mobile apps

-Another thing that needs to be mentioned right away is that compared to the Android version, NordPass for iOS lacks a few features.
+As one would expect, NordPass password manager has apps for both Android and iOS.
+The apps are neatly designed and intuitive, allowing you to start immediately.
+Nevertheless, there are some usability issues that I’ll discuss in more detail below.Another thing that needs to be mentioned right away is that NordPass for iOS lacks a few features compared to the Android version.
 This wouldn’t be a big deal if NordPass itself had more options to toggle.
-But now, the lack of Safari extension, combined with a slim iOS mobile app, will make Apple fans to think twice before committing.
+But now, the lack of a Safari extension, combined with a slim iOS mobile app, will make Apple fans think twice before committing.

 How to use NordPass password manager